 8. Try Your Hand at Thrifting

-Searching thrift stores for the perfect gift can be a daunting task, but if you're looking to add some holiday decor to your own home, they can be a good option.
+Searching thrift stores for the perfect gift can be a daunting task, but if you’re looking to add some holiday decor to your own home, they can be a good option.
 I was at Value Village last week looking for Halloween costumes, and they already had Christmas decorations out.
 I was tempted by a few things, but our selection of decorations is already pretty extensive.
-I remember our first Christmas in our house was hard on the budget.
-We had always just had a small tree in our condo and didn't have any outdoor space to put up lights so we ended up splurging on a bunch of things and I wish we had thought of scoping out thrift stores to cut down on the cost.
+Our first Christmas in our house was hard on the budget.
+We always had a small tree in our condo and didn’t have any outdoor space to put up lights so we ended up splurging on a bunch of things and I wish we had thought of scoping out thrift stores to cut down on the cost.

 9. Nix the Fancy Wrapping Paper

 For something that just gets torn up and thrown in the garbage, wrapping paper sure is expensive.
 And if you buy the stuff from the dollar store it’s so thin that I always ended up tearing it to shreds before the presents even make it under the tree.
 Plus, lots of wrapping paper can’t even be recycled so not only is it pricey, it’s also bad for the environment.
 What can you use instead?
 Plain old brown paper.
 Cheap, easy to wrap with, always recyclable and you can decorate it yourself.
 Pick up some ribbon (dollar store ribbon works fine), and beautify things a little.
 You can even grab a few Christmas stamps to make things a even more decorative.
 Brown paper also gives you the option to write right on it so you can skip the gift tags as well.
 Win win!